gacarrillor/InvisibleLayersAndGroups/README.md

 # Invisible layers and groups
-QGIS plugin to make some layers and groups invisible in the QGIS Layer Tree (aka ToC).
-E.g., lookup tables.
+QGIS plugin to make some layers and groups invisible in the QGIS Layer Tree (aka Layers panel).
+E.g., domain tables.

 **Invisible layers/groups will not appear in the Layers Panel, but they can still be seen in the canvas or used in joins/relations with other layers.**